NASA-AMMOS/3DTilesRendererJS/README.md

 // Fired when a tile model is disposed.
 { type: 'dispose-model', scene: THREE.Group, tile: Object }

-// Fired when the tile set hierarchy is ready for "update to be called
+// Fired when the tileset hierarchy is ready for "update to be called
 // again due to new content having loaded or asynchronous processing finished.
 { type: 'needs-update' }